Budget: Mortgage guarantee scheme to help those with small deposits - The Courier

 It is based on the Help to Buy mortgage guarantee scheme introduced in 2013 by David Cameron and George Osborne, that ran until June 2017.

-Aiming to reinvigorate the market following the 2008 financial crisis, that scheme was said to have helped more than 100,000 households buy a home across the UK.
+Aiming to reinvigorate the market following the 2008 financial crisis, that scheme – distinct from the Help to Buy equity loan scheme – was said to have helped more than 100,000 households buy a home across the UK.

-Mr Sunak said: “Owning a home is a dream for millions across the UK and we want to help as many people as possible.
-Saving up for a big deposit can often be difficult, and the pandemic has meant there are fewer low deposit mortgages available.”
+But there were also concerns that it artificially inflated prices and housebuilders’ profits.

+Shadow housing secretary Thangam Debbonaire raised concerns about the plan and urged Mr Sunak to deliver a Budget “with a relentless focus on jobs and growth”, with Labour having said now is the wrong time for tax rises.

 Help support quality local journalism … become a digital subscriber to The Courier